yashlad27/Cpp_Revisio_Repo/README.md

 ## c++ syntax for dynamic memory:
 ->the NEW keyword allows us to reserve memory on the free store, more commonly known as the HEAP.
 ->the DELETE keyword is for returning dynmically allocated memory when we're done using it.

+ Const Correctness:
+---
+>1.
+Const correctness refers to how to use the const keyword correctly in different circumstances.
+{involving pointers}
+---
+>2.
+Four Scenarios:
+    - Non-Constant Pointer to non-constant data
+    - Constant pointer to non-constant data
+    - Non-Constant Pointer to constant data
+    - Constant Pointer to constant data
+---